Seria oil field: History

 By the early 1950s, nodding donkeys were introduced to the oil field, marking a new phase in mechanised oil extraction.
 By 1 January 1952, the Seria field had become the top oil producer in the Commonwealth.
 Most of the crude oil was piped directly to tankers anchored offshore, while only a small amount was refined locally at Lutong, approximately 45 mi.
 The refined oil was then exported to countries including Australia, the United States, Indonesia, and Japan.
 In September that year, the "Seria Sky Hook" was scheduled to open.
 This mile-long aerial cable railway was designed to link the beach with an artificial steel island offshore.
 From this facility, drilling was carried out into previously undiscovered reserves in the South China Sea.
 The aim was to reach deeper and more remote deposits, supplementing the existing offshore wells that were already in production and accessible by jetties.

-In 1953, the BMPC began transporting cargo from deep-sea ships to the oil fields in Seria using landing craft tanks that had been utilised during and after the Second World War.
-That same year, the oil field was capable of producing two types of oil: heavy oil from relatively shallow wells and light oil from wells deeper than 5,000 feet.
+In 1953, the BMPC began transporting cargo from deep-sea ships to the oil fields in Seria using World War II LCTs (Landing Craft, Tank.
+That same year, the oil field began producing both heavy oil from relatively shallow wells and light oil from wells deeper than 5,000 feet.
 A record-breaking 36,496,599 barrels were produced in 1953.
 In September 1954, a large new plant began operating at Seria to extract petroleum fractions from waste gas.
 Alongside this, a small refinery processed approximately 100 t of crude oil daily to meet the needs of the field and the growing local demand for fuel.
 On 8 July 1955, the 400th well was quietly spudded, immediately following the completion of well S-396 the day before.
-Later that year, on 24 December, the managing director of the BMPC, R. E. Hales, remarked on the unexpected growth of the oil field, noting that production in 1955 had exceeded four million barrels, far surpassing earlier expectations.
+On 24 December, BMPC managing director R. E. Hales remarked "...developments during the year find us with a year's oil production higher than we have ever had before.
+In fact we have produced some four million barrels of oil more than we thought we would."
 Peak output at the oil field was reached in 1956, when daily oil production peaked at 115,000 barrels.
 On 11 November 1958, BSP announced that its engineers had begun drilling the 500th well at Seria since the original discovery of oil.